metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 ### Uncanny Cadaver

-Beginning at 7th level, you can:
+Beginning at 7th level, you can manipulate how a corpse is perceived by others.
+This has the effect of either:
-- Cast feign death once without expending a spell slot
+- Making the corpse look like it is simply sleeping; or
-- Cast the reverse of feign death - feign life - on a corpse
+- The corpse of another character;

-- Disguise a corpse as the corpse of another
+Once you use this feature, you can't use it again until you finish a long rest.

 ### Brush with Death